18F/foia-recommendations/schemas.md

 #### Receiving requests from a National Platform

-If the agency/component wants to receive requests through the National FOIA Platform, they can include the field `national_platform: true`.

 The agency can specify additional information to be collected by the platform by specifying these optional fields.

-  * national_platform: true
   * required form fields
     * name
     * label